-We will probably not get answers to these questions until the last few episodes but what does appear certain is that the vault is the story arc that will run throughout this series.
-Now we have had series-long arcs in Classic Who – the Third Doctor battled the Master for the entirety of Season 8 and the Fourth Doctor searched for the pieces of the Key to Time for all of Season 16 – but they have become mandatory for Nu Who.
+Nothing gets a Doctor Who fan hyped from episode to episode like a sexy, mysterious series-long arc.
+Like Hansel and Gretel we devour each and every little breadcrumb until the (hopefully) big, mind-blowing reveal.
+Now we have had series-long arcs in Classic Who – the Third Doctor battled the Master for the entirety of Season 8 and the Fourth Doctor searched for the pieces of the Key to Time for all of Season 16 – but they have become (almost) mandatory for Modern Who.

-For this post we will be ranking the previous nine series-long arcs based on the concept, how they were threaded throughout the episodes and how they were resolved.
-Here is your SPOILER ALERT for everything up to Series 9.
-Still here?
-Well then Allons-y, Geronimo and here we go!
+For this post we will be ranking all 11 modern series-long arcs based on the concept, how they were threaded throughout the episodes and how they were resolved.
+With a galaxy-sized SPOILER ALERT Allons-y, Geronimo and here we go!

 Who the heck was the hybrid?
 Was it Me/Ashildr?
 Was it the Doctor?
 By the end of the Series 9 I still did not know and, worse yet, I stopped caring.
 And it had little to do with the plot of the finale which is kind of the point of a series-long arc.
 A wasted opportunity here.